mspnp/aks-baseline/07-boostrap-validation.md

    git push
    ```

-   Now, after about ten minutes, you'll see that you cluster automatically updated to reflect that change.
+   Now, after ten minutes, you'll see that you cluster automatically updated to reflect that change.
 This change could have been subjected to a pipeline for automated tests and even been gated behind a human review step before being merged.

    ```bash
    #TODO Validation